Bootstrapping Exchangeable Random Graphs: Proofs

 \subsection{Acknowledgments}

-We are grateful to the participants in the CMU Networkshop for valuable suggestions on the content and presentation of our results; to Prof.\ Paul Jansson for directing us to \citet{Janssen-CLT-for-von-Mises-statistics}; and to Profs.\ Carl T. Bergstrom, Jennifer Neville and Alessandro Rinaldo for valuable discussions, over the years, about network bootstraps.
+We are grateful to the participants in the CMU Networkshop for valuable suggestions on the content and presentation of our results; to Prof.\ Paul Janssen for directing us to \citet{Janssen-CLT-for-von-Mises-statistics}; and to Profs.\ Carl T. Bergstrom, Peter J. Bickel, Dean Eckles, Jennifer Neville, Art B. Owen and Alessandro Rinaldo for valuable discussions, over the years, about network bootstraps.
 Our work was supported by NSF grant DMS1418124.